Meet Lacey Filipich

 We teach them to be entrepreneurs.
 Now.

 We don’t need an education revolution.
 There are already opportunities to build our students’ entrepreneurial ‘muscles’ within the existing curriculum by incorporating techniques into current subjects.
 For example, we could utilise Digital Studies for app design and development, Social Studies for mapping out a launch of their own micro-business, incorporate a SharkTank-style pitch assessment instead of written one.
 The first spark of an entrepreneurial mindset can be inspirited in your Primary School classrooms.
 In addition, you’ll help solve a problem that’s proving difficult Australia-wide: improving youth financial literacy.
-After working with over 100 ‘kidpreneurs’, I’ve found launching a micro-business is the single most effective weapon in my financial education arsenal.
+After working with over 100 ‘kidpreneurs’, Lacey has found launching a micro-business is the single most effective weapon in her financial education arsenal.
 Even without entrepreneurial know-how, it can be the same for you.

 Pitch@Palace Australia 2.0 | Finals Pitch